 |Office:||131 Kolf Sports Center|

-Brian Schaefer has compiled a stellar .791 winning percentage in his eight years as UW-Oshkosh’s volleyball coach.
+Brian Schaefer has compiled a stellar .758 winning percentage in his nine years as UW-Oshkosh’s volleyball coach.
 His tenure includes five WIAC titles and six berths in the NCAA Division III Championship.

-Schaefer, who took over for Marty Petersen in 2004, holds an overall record of 231-61.
-His victory total is the ninth-best in conference history, while his winning percentage leads all coaches with at least 280 matches.
+Schaefer, who took over for Marty Petersen in 2004, holds an overall record of 251-80.
+His victory total ranks 10th in league history.

 In 2008 and 2009, UW-Oshkosh achieved the top two seasons in program history with records of 40-3 and 39-3, respectively.
 The 2008 team shared the WIAC regular-season crown and won the WIAC tournament.
 During 2009, the Titans won the league with an undefeated record, their first since 1990.
 Both years culminated with an appearance in the Elite Eight of the NCAA Division III Tournament after UW-Oshkosh won the Midwest Regional.
 The Titans captured third place nationally during 2009 and fifth place in 2008.

-The 2009 season also marked the first time the Titans were ranked number one by the American Volleyball Coaches Association, a standing they held for six weeks.
+The 2009 season also marked the first time the Titans were ranked #1 by the American Volleyball Coaches Association, a standing they held for six weeks.
 Schaefer coached the Titans to 29 straight victories that year, setting the WIAC record.
 UW-Oshkosh also booked a 25-match winning streak in 2007.

 Schaefer was named the NCAA Division III Midwest Region Coach of the Year during 2005, 2008 and 2009.
 He also received the WIAC Coach of the Year award in those three seasons.